"Thank you!!" Registering & paying in advance saves your time and that of the organizers!

 Some times registration will be restricted to some sub-group of players, such as a tournament that only allows players from that state ("Virginia Closed") or a tournament that is based on age ("Scholastic" for kids and "Senior Open" for those over age 50).

 Tournaments with shorter time controls (the amount of time each player has to play the game) usually include certain designations in their title such as "Blitz" (a total of 5 minutes given to each player), "Action" (30 minutes) and "Action-Plus" (45 minutes).
 A "Swiss" (also "SS") tournament means players can expect to alternate between playing opponents above their rating and then below their rating until later rounds of the tournament.
-A "Quad" (also "RR") tournament is a round robin tournament where players are sub-divided into groups of 4 with relatively the same rating strength and they play each other once.
+A "Quad" or "Round-Robin" (also "RR") tournament is a tournament where players are sub-divided into groups of 4 with relatively the same rating strength and they play each other once.
 Often, time controls include small additional time increments called "delay" provided on each move to allow for reaction time and the recording of moves.
 For "delay," a few seconds of time (usually 3-5 seconds each move) is provided on each move.
-For "increment," a set amount of time (usually 30 seconds) is added to the players' total on each move in order to avoid a frantic, clock smashing scrambles at the end of games.
+For "increment," a set amount of time (usually 30 seconds) is added to the players' total time on each move in order to avoid frantic, clock smashing scrambles at the end of games.

 Warning: If a tournament has an odd number of players, every round the LOWEST rated/unrated player with the LOWEST score for that tournament (win/loss record) will get a "forced bye" (no opponent).
 It only happens once to a player in any tournament but it can be a surprising disappointment for players and parents to be forced to sit out during a round while everyone else is playing.
 Also, before a tournament starts, players can elect take a "bye" where they get a half point for that round (like getting a draw).
 Note that if a player requests the bye they get a half point score for that round but if they are forced to take a bye they get a full point for that round.
 Either type of bye affects only the player's score for the tournament (win/loss record) - there is no effect on the player's rating.